 We visited Belize initially because we loved the Caribbean and wanted to explore the Caribbean and Central American area.
 We returned to Belize many times because there was so much to do in the country when compared to other island nations and it has more advantages over other Central American countries.
 We purchased and stayed because of the local people and culture.
 Come discover for yourself why this place is unique.

 We selected the 9 acre parcel because it was the only tract of land that was not clear cut in the 1960’s which gives our resort the advantage of having the only large old growth trees on the peninsula.
-We are also at a slightly higher elevation above sea level which means we didn’t have to bring in fill material for our resort and residences and we have no standing water issues.
+We are at a higher elevation above sea level than our neighbors which means we didn’t have to bring in fill material for our resort and residences and we have no standing water issues.

 What is Ceiba?

 Ceiba is the name of a genus of many species of large found in tropical areas, including Mexico, Central America, South America, and the Caribbean.
 Some species can grow to 70 m (230 ft) tall or more, with a straight, largely branchless trunk that culminates in a huge, spreading canopy, and buttress roots that can be taller than a grown person.
 The best-known, and most widely cultivated, species is Kapok Ceiba pentandra, one of several trees called kapok.